From Centralized to Hybrid Edge and Cloud Architectures

 The sheer number of already-existing IoT devices and sensors means that cloud computing cannot be the sole mechanism for collecting and processing the increasing volume of machine data.
 The cost of sending huge amounts of data to the cloud – along with issues related to latency, connectivity and security – means it is simply not feasible to architect a scalable system in this way.

-Edge computing provides a decentralized approach for device connectivity, data collection and intelligence that allows for real scalability.
+Edge computing in IIoT provides a decentralized approach for device connectivity, data collection and intelligence that allows for real scalability.
 Edge computing focuses on processing data where it is produced, local to the devices at the edge of the network.

 As an example, consider the utilities industry and the large-scale monitoring of an electricity power grid.
 Modern companies are deploying telemetry systems where local substations can collect data from sensors and devices positioned along the network.
 It is far more efficient to route the sensor data to the substations than to a centralized cloud.
 The substations, which are often equipped with powerful computing facilities, can make sense of that local data and apply edge intelligence.
 That intelligence might be to automatically throttle the network to avoid a dangerous power surge or suggest that an engineer inspect a section of the network where readings are abnormal.
 In addition, many other sectors use edge computing, including manufacturing, retail, building automation, oil and gas, process control and fleet management.